Paddy McCourt: Finn Harps

 McCourt signed for League of Ireland Premier Division club Finn Harps on 21 February 2017.
 He debuted three days later as a 69th-minute substitute in a 1–0 defeat at home to Cork City.
 McCourt scored his first goal for Finn Harps in a 3–2 defeat away to former club Shamrock Rovers on 31 March.

 Following a restructure of the League of Ireland divisions, Finn Harps suffered relegation in 2017, despite finishing in the normal play-off places.
 McCourt committed his future to Harps however, and signed on for the 2018 First Division season.

 In June 2018, it was announced that McCourt would retire from playing at the end of the season to take up a role as head of youth structures at Derry City.
 He pledged to go out on a high and did so by helping Harps to promotion back to the Premier Division for the 2019 season.

+Post-playing career

+Derry City

+On 6 January 2020, McCourt was appointed as technical director of Derry City.
+McCourt said of his new role: "I'm privileged to continue my association with this brilliant football club.
+[I] look forward to working hard in my new role to improve all aspects of Derry City."
+He remained in this position for four years, departing in January 2024.

+Glentoran

+McCourt was appointed assistant manager at Glentoran in June 2024.